Rats! Melrose residents fed up with infestation issue

 MELROSE, MASS.
-(WHDH) - Melrose residents say they are fed up with rodents running wild in their neighborhood and city officials are set to hold a meeting Monday night to address the infestation issue.
+(WHDH) – Melrose residents say they are fed up with rodents running wild in their neighborhood.

 A rat crawling up the side of Maria Berardi’s grill triggered her doorbell camera to start rolling.
 She says the security system has been catching rodents running across her back deck again and again.